 Something that advocates are not going to like is that a good percentage of cannabis-derived revenue will go to police departments.
 The money is supposed to go towards training cops to recognize cannabis-impaired drivers.
 That will not sit well with many.
 Advocates had been hoping the money would go to inner-city neighborhoods most harmed by the War on Drugs.

-Something that troubled the progressive think tank NJ Policy Perspective (NJPP) is that the taxes on cannabis will be too low to be a significant source of revenue for the state.
-Their initial study of the issue said that the state would accumulate $ 300 million.
+Something that troubled the progressive think tank NJ Policy Perspective (NJPP) is that the taxes on NJ adultuse cannabis will be too low to be a significant source of revenue for the state.
+Their initial study of the issue said the state would accumulate $300 million.

-It is strange since many thought that the motivation behind some of the politicians pushing cannabis reform was to increase revenue to the state’s coffers, especially in the wake of COVID.
+It is strange since many thought that the motivation behind some of the politicians pushing NJ adult use cannabis reform was to increase revenue to the state’s coffers, especially in the wake of COVID.

 NJPP noted that there is a lack of social justice in the bill.